GSA-TTS/identity-handbook/_articles/wargames-dungeon-masters-guide.md

 ## Maintaining an Effective Environment

-* You may need to assign roles or ask for specific players to help if you do not get volunteers
+* You may need to assign roles or ask specific players to help if you do not get volunteers
 * Remind players to share screens and talk through what they are doing and why they are doing it